christianascone/angular-webapp-tesi/README.md

  - ENVIRONMENT.FULL is the boolean value for fully gamified environment, or minimal (**true is default value**).

+ - LANGUAGE.DEFAULT is the default language's code ("en", it") to use when user saved language is not available (**en is default value**).

 Run
 ```
 meteor --settings settings.json